Where can I find information about genetic modification?

 On this Aotearoa New Zealand website, local experts provide information for journalists on science-related issues.

 - Enter the keywords 'genetic modification' into the search at the top of the page.

 - Choose articles like Redefining genetic modification – Expert reaction and Genetic modification explained.

 Tips: Websites that have .com or .co in the address can have good information, but you need to assess how reliable it is.
 Check the About us link on this website.
 That can tell you what the company’s mission and values are.

-- Search for 'genetic modification' to find the article explaining genetically modified organism.
+- Search for 'genetic modification' to find the article called genetically modified organism (GMO).